 - Easy to make in a few minutes

 I made this cheeze sauce probably 100 times already because I use it in almost all of my savory recipes lol.
-I just love simple recipes which require only a few ingredients and this easy vegan cheese sauce recipe is one of them.
+I just love simple recipes which require only a few ingredients and this easy sauce recipe is one of them.
 So don’t wait any longer and make it NOW.
 I am sure you will love it as well.

 Should you recreate this vegan nacho cheese sauce, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your recreations.